yamunariver/Az104/README.md

+## You have an Azure virtual machine named Server1 that runs Windows Server.

+You need to configure Azure Backup to back up files and folders.

+What should you install on Server1?

+Select only one answer.

+` `

+`Microsoft Azure Backup Server (MABS)`

+`Microsoft Azure Site Recovery Provider`

+`the Azure Connected Machine agent`

+`the Microsoft Azure Recovery Services (MARS) agent`

+`The Microsoft Azure Recovery Service (MARS) agent must be installed on the servers.
+The MARS agent is mandatory to perform backup and recovery services for any servers.`

 ## You have an Azure virtual machine that runs Linux.
 The virtual machine hosts a custom application that outputs log data in the JSON format.

 You need to recommend a solution to collect the logs in Azure Monitor.